 Lady Gaga – Replay.
-Lyrics Meaning: Dancing Through the Scars of a Painful Memory
+Lyrics Meaning: Trapped in the Loop of Haunting Memories

 Am I still alive?
 Where am I?
 I cry